Sexy Sushi

-Sexy Sushi is a French electroclash band formed by Rebeka Warrior and Mitch Silver in Nantes.
+Sexy Sushi is a French electroclash band formed in Nantes in 2004, consisting of Rebeka Warrior and Mitch Silver.

 Their first albums were released as burned CD-R by alternative distributors like Wonderground.
 An EP and an album were then released in 2009 by Scandale Records.
 Their most recent album, Vous n'allez pas repartir les mains vides, was released in 2013.

 Members

 Rebeka Warrior (real name Julia Lanoë) born in 1978, is the vocalist and musician in both Sexy Sushi and Mansfield.TYA bands.

 Mitch Silver (real name David Grellier) born in 1979, is also the founder of the musical projects College and Valerie.